2018 Cultural Festival: March 12-16

-Presenter Wenyu Xie will introduce you to Chinese characters, including the history, culture, formation, written forms, and pronunciation.
+Presenter Wenyu Xie introduced Chinese characters, including the history, culture, formation, written forms, and pronunciation.

-Come join Professor Daisy McCoy and learn about the history of Chinese math starting with the earliest known documents.
+Professor Daisy McCoy taught the history of Chinese math starting with the earliest known documents.
 Solve problems, compute using the Chinese abacus, and play a game.

 Nothing Weird about Weird Al: A Brief History of “Weird Al” Yankovic and the Serious Work Behind Being Funny

-Brian Warwick, LSC Assistant Professor of Music and Performing Arts and Weird Al’s recording engineer, will discuss the cultural icon’s history and work.
+Brian Warwick, LSC Assistant Professor of Music and Performing Arts and Weird Al’s recording engineer, discussed the cultural icon’s history and work.

 OXFAM Hunger Banquet